 Following the success of last year’s awards, the awards have even more awards on offer and are being held at a far larger venue to cope with the increased demand.

-Mandy Haeburn-Little, Chief Executive of the Scottish Business Resilience Centre, said: “It’s brilliant to hear someone so close to the action such as Martin talk in such glowing terms about the potential of Scotland as a leading nation in cyber security.
+Mandy Haeburn-Little (pictured above), Chief Executive of the Scottish Business Resilience Centre, said: “It’s brilliant to hear someone so close to the action such as Martin talk in such glowing terms about the potential of Scotland as a leading nation in cyber security.

 “We are well aware of the success of the industry and its rapid growth.
 Its vitally important that we continue to develop the next wave of cyber experts in our schools and universities and also make sure that Scotland remains a country where business can retain their talented graduates.

 “The Scottish Cyber Awards ensure that we celebrate all the brilliant work that has gone on over the year while also acting as a vehicle for the greatest minds in the country to meet and share ideas.”

 Among the 13 awards on the night are; Best Cyber Start Up, Best New Cyber Talent and Best Cyber Breakthrough.